UVA-LavaLab/PIMeval-PIMbench/misc-bench/cpp-string-match/README.md

 # Scale

 String match is an operation involving two strings that determines indices where one string, the needle, appears in another string, the haystack.
-This particular version of string match creates an array of the length haystack where every position indicates whether there is a match of the needle and the haystack starting at that position.
+This particular version of string match creates an array of the length of the haystack where every position indicates whether there is a match of the needle and the haystack starting at that position, for 1 or more needles and 1 haystack.
 For example:

-string_match("abcdabc", "abc") -> [1, 0, 0, 0, 1, 0, 0]
+string_match("abcdabc", ["abc"]) -> [1, 0, 0, 0, 1, 0, 0]

 ## Directory Structure